MLWALK3R/Automatic-dnsmasq-update/README.md

 This script will auto update your list for pgl.yoyo.org.

 ========================
-Make sure you are running as root & have curl installed.
+Make sure you are running as root & have curl installed, this script will install a cron to run every monday.

 ========================